 • Amazon UAM, Unified Ad Marketplace, is similar to Amazon TAM, but publishers are able to access a list of SSPs along with the access they have to Amazon's Demand Side Platform (DSP).

-Header Bidding Data and Analysis
+Header Bidding Data and Analytics

 In everything you do with header bidding, the more data you have, the better off you will be.
 With visibility into the data collected, you will be able to adjust your process and fine-tune your approach in order to reap the greatest benefits.

-Getting your header bidding solution set up is only the beginning.
+Getting your header bidding setup is only the beginning.
 There's also the ongoing process of vetting and signing up more header bidders to participate in the auction, market changes, new SSPs entering the space, and individual specialties.
 Add to all of that the conversations you'll need to have with bidders, the legal side of contracts with SSPs, etc. and you've got a lot on your plate.
 This is why professional solutions and organizations can be the best solution for publishers.

-Header bidding integration can be complicated, but the added revenue benefits shouldn't be ignored.
+Header bidding implementation can be complicated, but the added revenue benefits shouldn't be ignored.
 If ad revenue is a big part of your business, a path to ensuring header bidding is done well is to turn to a professional solution.

 A professional header bidding solution: